siddhartha2303/blog/_posts/2023-07-31-setup-development-server.markdown

 ```

 ## Reserve a CML sandbox and sync/operate with CML command line

+Note: Though it's not neccessary to spin up a CML, test environment can even run on Eve-Ng.

 * Login to **https://devnetsandbox.cisco.com/RM/Diagram/Index/685f774a-a5d6-4df5-a324-3774217d0e6b?diagramType=Topology** and reserve a lab